SMaloney2017/Expression-Parser/README.md

-# Example
+### RuneLite Expression-Evaluator
-An example greeter plugin
+An expression-parser plugin that solves mathematic equations in chat messages.